dimitri/pgloader/pgloader.1.md

 	    The spelling *keep not null* explicitly prevents that behaviour and can be used to overload the default casting rules.

+        When the option *set not null* is listed, pgloader sets a `NOT NULL` constraint on the target column regardless whether it has been set in the source MySQL column.

       - *drop typemod*, *keep typemod*